astitva22/RoboReG-Gyrosphere/README.md

 ### Linear Qudratic Regulator for accurate path following
 We Have designed two controllers for Path following using LQR control.
 * Path following using the current position as the state vector.
 Video is attached below.
+Herethe controller was told to follow a sine curve At the end it can be observed that it traces the desired path upto high accuracy.
 * Path following using the current velocity as the state vector.
 Needs a bit more work.

 #### Curve Following using position in 3D space as state